Academic Authors: Muskan Panjwani, Alina Yakunina

 c.

-Nina read the first book for 125 days, and the second one for 42 days longer.
-How many days did Nina read the second book?
+Nina read the first book in 125 hours.
+It took her 42 hours more to read the second book.
+How many hours did Nina take to read the second book?

-Answer: Nina read the second book for days.
+Answer: Nina read the second book in hours.

-Peter has 1000 stamps in his collection, and Vasya has 375 fewer.
-How many stamps does Vasya have in his collection?
+Peter has 1000 stamps in his collection.
+Sam has 375 fewer stamps than Peter.
+How many stamps does Sam have?

-19. Look at the picture and solve the problem.
+19. Look at the picture and fill in the blanks.

 How many pages are there in these two books together?